 In her practice, Krista emphasizes the need to balance legal considerations against practical, business considerations and other non-legal concerns.
 An engaged member of the esports community and a gamer herself, Krista works closely with her clients to create esports-specific legal solutions to a constantly evolving set of challenges in this novel industry.

 Krista is one of the co-founders of the Esports Bar Association, a professional association of attorneys focused on providing ongoing education and networking opportunities to attorneys in the industry.
 Krista has served as the chair of the EBA’s Diversity Committee and presently serves as chair of its Events Committee.

 A highly sought-after expert in the space, Krista contributes to esports op-eds for ESPN, appears on esports talk shows, and regularly speaks about esports at conferences and classes across the country.
+She is also a member of the ABA Sports Forum leadership team.
 In 2019, Krista was honored by the Sports Business Journal as one of its Game Changers, the SBJ’s list of the most influential women in sports business.